Katherine Mansfield Memorial Award

-The Katherine Mansfield Memorial Award was a competition for short stories in New Zealand which ran every two years from 1959 to 2003 and every year from 2004 to 2014.
+The Katherine Mansfield Memorial Award was a competition for short stories in New Zealand that ran every two years from 1959 to 2003, and every year from 2004 to 2014.
 The competition had multiple categories, including an essay section until 1963, a supreme award for short stories, and awards for novice and young writers.
 It was sponsored by the Bank of New Zealand and in 2010 was renamed the BNZ Literary Awards.
-Since the competition's disestablishment in 2015 the Katherine Mansfield Birthplace Society has presented the annual Mansfield Short Story Award to high school students in Wellington.
+Since the competition's disestablishment in 2015 the Katherine Mansfield Birthplace Society has presented the annual Mansfield Short Story Award to high-school students in Wellington.

 History

 The award was established by the New Zealand Women Writers' Society in 1959, with funding from the Bank of New Zealand.
 It was established in order to recognise the contributions of Katherine Mansfield to New Zealand literature.
 Mansfield's father Harold Beauchamp had been a member of the board of directors of the bank from 1898 to 1935.
 The prizes for the first award were 50 guineas for the best short story and 50 guineas for the best essay.

 The first award, judged by Joan Stevens, was shared by Maurice Duggan (short story) and Elsie Locke (essay).
-Special awards of 15 guineas each were also presented to the runners-up O. E. Middleton for a short story and Arapera Blank for an article respectively.
+Special awards of 15 guineas each were also presented to the runners-up, O. E. Middleton for a short story and Arapera Blank for an article respectively.
 In 1961, on the second occasion of the award, C.K.
 Stead won both the short story and essay categories.

-In 1963 the essay section was removed and in 1967 a new category was added, of the Young Writers Award for writers under the age of 25.
+In 1963, the essay section was removed and in 1967 a new category was added, of the Young Writers Award for writers under the age of 25.
 Changes were also made to provide that work would only be eligible for the award if it had not previously been published.
 At the awards ceremony in 1963, New Zealand's Governor-General Bernard Fergusson caused some controversy by commenting that it was "shocking" that "123 years after the Treaty of Waitangi there is not one Maori in the room".
 He called it a "sad comment" on the literary circles represented by the audience.
 His comments were sparked by an earlier speech by the competition's judge which had noted the number of stories concerning conflict between Māori and Pākehā (New Zealand Europeans).